PEXANE2/azure-docs.tr-tr/articles/hdinsight/hdinsight-apache-spark-with-kafka.md

 ## <a name="use-the-notebooks"></a>Not defterlerini kullanma

-Bu belgede açıklanan örnek için kodu adresinde [https://github.com/Azure-Samples/hdinsight-spark-scala-kafka](https://github.com/Azure-Samples/hdinsight-spark-scala-kafka)bulabilirsiniz.
+Bu belgede açıklanan örnek için kodu adresinde bulabilirsiniz [https://github.com/Azure-Samples/hdinsight-spark-scala-kafka](https://github.com/Azure-Samples/hdinsight-spark-scala-kafka) .

 ## <a name="delete-the-cluster"></a>Küme silme